NCPD-South-Africa/aya-sa-education/README.md

 ## 🎯 Mission

-To democratize access to quality AI-powered education across South Africa by providing a multilingual, curriculum-aligned learning assistant that respects our linguistic diversity and cultural context.
+To democratise access to quality AI-powered education across South Africa by providing a multilingual, curriculum-aligned learning assistant that respects our linguistic diversity and cultural context.

 ## ✨ Key Features